RamonZwaan/metapepview/docs/build-reference-dataset.md

     - novor:      *"\*.novor.csv"*
     - casanovo:   *"\*.mztab"*

-- It is recommended to set reasonable confidence thresholds for the used db search (option: `-D`) and de novo (option: `-N`) output format.
-If no thresholds are given, it will default to the following values: db search: "30 50 80", de novo: "50 80 90".
+- It is recommended to set reasonable confidence thresholds for the used DB search (option: `-D`) and *de novo* (option: `-N`) output format.
+If no thresholds are given, it will default to the following values: DB search: "30 50 80", *de novo*: "50 80 90".
 While many proteomics tools score identifications in a 0 - 100 range, some use a different range.
 For example, Casanovo scores matches between -1 - 1.
 For such cases, custom threshold values should be provided to partition peptides in confidence groups.